Thunder-Blaze/anilist_moe/README.md

     // Get trending anime with proper type safety let response = client.anime().get_trending(Some(1), Some(10)).await?;

-    // Access the data with full type information let anime_list = &response.data.page.data.media;

-    for anime in anime_list {
+    // Access the data with clean, simple structure (v0.2.2+) for anime in &response.data {
         println!(
             "Title: {} - Score: {}/100",
             anime.title.as_ref().and_then(|t| t.romaji.as_ref()).unwrap_or(&"Unknown".to_string()),